supaflyENJOY/DynamicsDocs/docs/Practitioners/BasicInfo.md

 ## Provider Preferences

 The 'Provider Preferences' section should be populated when a Practitioner has specific preferences regarding what Patient they would like to work with.
-I.e. If a Practitioner speaks english and would like to work with a Patient who speaks english, you would populate the 'Preferred Languages' field with 'english'.
-When a Scheduler matches the Practitioner to a Patient, they would match this Practitioner with a Patient who speaks english.
+I.e. If a Practitioner speaks english and would like to work with a Patient who speaks English, you would populate the 'Preferred Languages' field with 'English'.
+When a Scheduler matches the Practitioner to a Patient, they would match this Practitioner with a Patient who speaks English.

 - Preferred Languages - This field is a multi select option set.
 Every organization can manage this option set according to their needs.
 - Patient Gender Preference